alkc/flask-mongomock-example/README.md

 # Testing a pymongo/Flask app using pytest and mongomock

-This repo contains an example on how to use mongomock to replace a `pymongo.MongoClient` when testing a flask app
+This repo contains an example on how to use mongomock to replace a `pymongo.MongoClient` inside a Flask app.

 The dependencies, test cases, and structure of the app are based on a real project where I was scratching my head over this exact problem.